Volunteers are a crucial part of every nonprofit organization. It would be impossible for you to serve others without them.

 You can send potential volunteers an email with a link to a survey asking about their interest in volunteering.

 Your volunteer survey might ask why they'd want to volunteer, their interests, any specific skills that would be a plus to the organization, and how much time they're willing to volunteer.
 Basically, this is a way of getting to know them.

 These are for individuals who have never volunteered.
 You can have testimonials from current or past volunteers to underscore the experiences volunteering with your nonprofit organization.
 Attach volunteers' quotes, videos, and photos to drive more interest.

-According to a study by The Center for Association Leadership, 32% of former and 31% of non-volunteers don't volunteer because nonprofits fail to reach out.
+32% of former and 31% of non-volunteers don't volunteer because they weren't asked.
 Therefore, you shouldn't assume that willing individuals will come to you to volunteer; you must reach out to them directly.